 Oh, we don’t talk about THAT.
-The real reasons we don't talk about menopause10 minutes reading
+The real reasons we don't talk about menopause

 ‘I had no problem telling colleagues about feeling forgetful and fatigued when I was pregnant because both my male and female co-workers were incredibly supportive,’ says one businesswoman.
 ‘But menopause was different.
 Despite getting lost (even with a GPS), arriving late to important meetings, double and triple-booking calendar time slots, missing flights, and not being able to recall what someone had said to me just a few minutes earlier, I never felt comfortable revealing the real cause.’

 It happens to every woman at some point – in every culture and in every country.
 Yet even when we suffer debilitating symptoms, many of us choose to zip our lips when it comes to ‘The Change’.
 Yes, we might shriek about hot flushes together and spend many happy hours discussing the dubious merits of a face lift, but chances are we aren’t all that forthcoming when it comes to the seriously unfunny aspects of menopause, such as vaginal dryness, painful sex, loss of libido and increased urination.

 It’s not surprising.
 Even outspoken female celebrities (think Oprah Winfrey and Angelina Jolie) have only recently started speak candidly about this stage of life – and Gwyneth Paltrow believes there are not enough positive role models for menopause.
 ‘It gets a bad rap and needs a bit of rebranding,’ she says.

 She’s right.
 It’s time we not only started talking about menopause, it’s time to speak about it positively.
 Like most taboo subjects, the more we talk about it, the more we normalise it – and the more we learn how to get the most out of this new phase in our lives.

 But why are we so reluctant to talk about it?